 “It’s doubtful that Gill will ever realize the error of his ways.
 He’s probably moved on to his next journalistic victim.
 Unfortunately, the UAE may feel the effects of his report for years to come.”

 Ironically, Dr. Duffy himself was thrown out of the UAE after just two years, despite positive reviews from both students and his supervisors, for presumably pushing the envelope on freedom of speech.
-But that’s another story.
+But that’s another story, a very inspiring yet tragic one.

 Other “Dark Side” stories and critiques of these stories: